 Automated Workflow Engine: New contracts are automatically directed through the workflow engine, which runs 24/7 throughout the entire contractual process, keeping the contract moving and each phase automatically beginning once the previous has been completed.

-eNegotiate Feature: Ideally suited for companies with clients located worldwide to complete their transactions entirely online.
+eNegotiate Feature: Ideally suited for companies with clients located worldwide to complete their transactions entirely online, including e-signatures.

 Vendor Portal: Vendors are automatically onboarded as new clients and have access to a Vendor Dashboard displaying contracts, other documents, and related data.